rekyuu/speedfuns/pokemon/gen2/pokemon_gold_any.md

 **Spearow** | Rage x4

 - Use a Potion.
 - Give Totodile the Bitter Berry for later.
+Alternatively, save it for Slowpoke Well.

 ### Bird Keeper Rod
 Pokemon | Actions